wp-plugins/subiz-live-chat/readme.txt

 * Desktop Notification

-= Is there any further support to help me utilise Subiz effectively? = When implementing Subiz and interacting with online visitors, you may face with many difficulties.
+= Is there any further support to help me utilise Subiz effectively? = You may face with many difficulties installing and using Subiz.
 Don't worry!
-You can find a ton of useful tips regarding live chat & customer service on Subiz Blog.
-Otherwise, just chat with our support heroes at <http://subiz.com/> or leave us an email at support@subiz.com.
+You can find a ton of useful tips regarding live chat & customer service on [Subiz Blog].
+Otherwise, just chat with our support heroes at [subiz.com](http://subiz.com/ or leave us an email at support@subiz.com.

 == Screenshots ==
 1. Chat widget on website
-2. Chat with customers on the go
-3. Manage visitors on Dashboard
+2. Manage visitors on Dashboard
-4. Dashboard chat window
-5. Customize widget from Dashboard
+3. Customize widget from Dashboard
-6. Dashboard report

 == Changelog ==